NeuroTechX/ntx_slack_archive/studentclubs.md

  >I met with the psych departments director of outreach today, and he thought it might be difficult to get most of our professors to understand the value in what were trying to do

+3/24/2017 5:55 AM

+ **braden** :

+ >My first thought was to make some sort of video or podcast portraying testimonials from undergrads or professors from other universities